NIH staffer to retire after he was exposed as the blogger behind anti-Fauci, anti-mask stories

 The spokeswoman, who confirmed the Daily Beast’s reporting that Crews is the pseudonymous writer, said the agency had learned of the matter Monday morning.

 The Daily Beast reported that Crews, as “streiff.” has called Fauci a “mask nazi,” and implied that “government officials responsible for the pandemic response should be executed.”
-It’s unclear whether Crews had direct dealings on the job with Fauci , the nation’s top infectious disease official and one of the leaders of the government’s response to the pandemic.
+It’s unclear whether Crews had direct dealings on the job with Fauci, the nation’s top infectious-disease official and one of the leaders of the government’s response to the pandemic.

 Other articles by “streiff” include one calling the Democratic governor of Nevada a “mask-fetishist” after President Trump announced he would hold an indoor rally in defiance of state covid-19 restrictions; another asking of Fauci “Is he a partisan hack or is he actually an idiot?"; and another accusing Fauci and Centers for Disease Control and Prevention Director Robert R. Redfield of “trying to shut down the US economy for partisan political gain and institutional aggrandizement of power and resources.”